Living with HIV

 • There are resources that can help people living with HIV find a health care provider, pay for medicines, locate affordable housing, and get help with mental health issues.

-• The Find HIV Services Near You from HIV.gov can help you locate HIV testing centers, sexually transmitted infections (STI) testing centers, pre-exposure prophylaxis (PrEP) services, mental health services, family planning services, medical centers that participate in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment resources in your area.
+• The Find HIV Services Near You from HIV.gov can help you locate HIV-related centers, services, programs, and treatment resources in your area.

-• If you have questions about HIV treatment or need help finding HIV treatment resources, HIVinfo health information specialists can assist you.
-Visit the HIVinfo Contact Us page to find out how to get in touch.
+• If you have questions about HIV treatment or need help finding HIV treatment resources, contact HIVinfo to get support from health information specialists.

 • Where can people with HIV find a health care provider?